2020 Pittsburgh Steelers season: Week 3: vs. Houston Texans

-After a tough win at home, the Steelers stayed home for a game against the Texans.
+After a tough win at home, the Steelers stayed home for a game against the Texans, known as the "Watt Bowl" for T. J. & Derek Watt on the Steelers going against their older brother, J. J., on the Texans for the first time ever.
 In the first quarter, the Steelers took an early 3–0 lead after Chris Boswell kicked a 33-yard field goal.
 However, the Texans took the lead later on in the quarter when DeShaun Watson found Randall Cobb on a 28-yard TD pass for a 7–3 lead.
 In the second quarter, the Texans made it 14–3 when David Johnson ran for a 2-yard TD.
 The Steelers fired back to take the lead with Ben Roethlisberger finding Eric Ebron a 10-yard TD pass, followed up by Roethlisberger finding JuJu Smith-Schuster on a 26-yard TD pass for a 17–14 lead.
 The Texans then scored on a Watson pass to Will Fuller to take back the lead at 21–17 before half.
 Chris Boswell scored the only points of the third quarter, kicking a field goal to bring the Steelers within one point with a score of 21–20.
 In the fourth quarter, James Conner ran for a touchdown and Smith-Schuster then caught a two-point conversion pass from Roethlisberger to put the Steelers ahead with what would be the final score of 28–21.

 With the win, the Steelers go into their bye week 3–0.
 It would be the team's first 3–0 start since 2010.
 For the 60th consecutive game, the Steelers recorded at least one sack on defense, reaching the second longest streak in NFL history.
 The game also snapped a streak of 25 games with at least one turnover committed by the Steelers.
 In addition, the Steelers scored 28 points for the first time since December 23, 2018.
 With his 221st game played for the Steelers, Roethlisberger set a new franchise record.
 With the Ravens' loss to the Chiefs on Monday Night Football, the Steelers took the lead in the AFC North.

 With the win, the Steelers beat the Texans for the third straight time.